zpatronus/iclicker_join_class_alarm/README.md

 ## Known Limitations

 - Due to modern browser restrictions, the alarm **may not play automatically**.
+- **Focus mode or similar settings must be turned off to receive notifications**.

 ## How to Install and Use with Tampermonkey